 Fireworks also happen on these holidays in 2015

-PLEASE NOTE: All Winter performances take place at 9:00PM unless otherwise noted.
+PLEASE NOTE: All Summer performances take place at 10:00PM unless otherwise noted.
+All Winter performances take place at 9:00PM unless otherwise noted.
 Fireworks schedule is subject to change.
 As always, fireworks performances are weather permitting and may be cancelled due to poor weather conditions like high winds or rain.

 History of Niagara Falls Fireworks